 - At least 2,000 hours of work as a legal nurse consultant in the five years prior

 Legal nurse consultants are often self-employed.
 The rest typically are employed by law firms, insurance companies or other private establishments.
+They can also work in hospitals or other healthcare organizations.
 Earning potential varies by the type of practice an individual works in, specialty area and the particular task at hand.
-All legal nurse consultants typically charge more to give depositions or testimony.
-Payscale.com reported that the majority of legal nurse consultants earned between $52,976 and $217,190 per year as of January 2014, and the median salary was $78,852.
+PayScale.com reported that the majority of legal nurse consultants earned between $53,970 and $211,755 per year as of September 2015, and the median salary was $71,335.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: